Connect with others who understand.

 Additionally, some of the treatments for endometriosis and ovarian cancer overlap.
 Hormone therapy is sometimes used to slow the growth of endometriosis, and surgeries such as oophorectomies and hysterectomies are sometimes used to treat endometriosis symptoms.
 If you receive these treatments as part of your ovarian cancer treatment, they may also help with your endometriosis.
 Talk to your doctor to find out how both of these conditions can be managed at the same time.

-Hypertension
+2. Hypertension

 Research shows that hypertension doesn’t increase a person’s risk of death from ovarian cancer.
 It also doesn’t make ovarian cancer worse.
-In fact, women with both hypertension and endometrioid type ovarian cancer have a lower chance of having their cancer come back or grow into advanced ovarian cancer.
-The reason for this may be hypertension treatment.
-Women who have hypertension and ovarian cancer should talk to their care team to find out how best to treat their high blood pressure.
+In fact, individuals with both hypertension and endometrioid type ovarian cancer have a lower chance of having their cancer come back or grow into advanced ovarian cancer.

-Heart Disease
+3. Heart Disease

-The term heart disease, or cardiovascular disease, refers to several different conditions, including heart defects, blood vessel diseases, and problems with heart rhythms.
+The term “heart disease” (or cardiovascular disease) refers to several different conditions, including heart defects, blood vessel diseases, and problems with heart rhythms.
 Heart disease can lead to a heart attack or stroke.

 It is unclear how heart disease affects ovarian cancer outcomes.
 Some studies have found that people with ovarian cancer are more likely to also have heart failure.
 Other research has shown that heart disease doesn’t lead to an increased chance of mortality for people with ovarian cancer.
 People who are at high risk for heart disease may talk to their doctor about managing their condition through diet and exercise, rather than medications that could put them at risk.

-Type 2 Diabetes
+4. Type 2 Diabetes

 It is not yet clear how treatments for diabetes may impact ovarian cancer.
-While one study found that different types of diabetes medications led to a greater risk of death for people with ovarian cancer, another study saw that diabetics who used the drug Glucophage (Metformin) lived longer.
-Researchers are continuing to study this issue, but in the meantime, talk to your cancer care and diabetes team about which diabetes treatments might be the best fit for you.
+While one study found that different types of diabetes medications led to a greater risk of death for people with ovarian cancer, another study saw that diabetics who used the drug metformin lived longer.

-Breast Cancer
+5. Breast Cancer

-People with mutations in BRCA1 have a 40 percent to 60 percent chance of developing ovarian cancer, while those with BRCA2 mutations have a 20 percent to 35 percent chance of getting this disease.
-People with mutations in either BRCA gene have a 50 percent to 85 percent chance of developing breast cancer by age 70.
+Women with mutations in BRCA1 have a 40 percent to 60 percent chance of developing ovarian cancer, according to MedlinePlus, while those with BRCA2 mutations have a 20 percent to 35 percent chance of getting this disease.
+People with mutations in either BRCA gene have a 45 percent to 85 percent chance of developing breast cancer within their lifetime, according to Johns Hopkins.
 This means that if your ovarian cancer is caused by a BRCA mutation, you are more at risk for being diagnosed with breast cancer, too.
-On the other hand, if you don’t have any BRCA mutations, you may not have an elevated risk.
-BRCA mutations can also raise the risk of developing other types of cancers, including pancreatic cancer and melanoma.

-Osteoporosis
+6. Osteoporosis

 Osteoporosis, a condition that leads to weak bones, is sometimes a complication of both ovarian and breast cancer.
 Cancer cells may directly affect the bones, or bones may weaken as a side effect of gynecologic cancer treatments.
 Many cancer therapies lower the body’s levels of estrogen, and estrogen is important for keeping bones strong.